Last Minute travel plans – I need cat care !

 - How often should your cat’s litter box be cleaned?
 How much food should they receive daily?
 Make sure your last-minute cat sitter is clear on these points.

 - Share your kitty’s habits, fears, and other characteristics.
 Is your cat affectionate?
 Or do they prefer to keep their distance?
 What are things your cat hates, and how can your sitter avoid them?

-- Be clear about information like whether or not Mr Whiskers is allowed outdoors while you’re away (especially in the winter when cats can freeze if outside for too long).
-Let your cat sitter know about your kitty’s favourite treats, hiding places, and toys, as well as other helpful details.
+- Be clear about information like whether or not your kitty is allowed outdoors while you’re away (especially in the winter when cats can freeze if outside for too long).
+Let your cat sitter know about your kitty’s favourite treats, hiding places, toys, as well as other helpful details.
 There’s no such thing as too much information when it comes to the care of your furry friend!

 - Communicate to your last-minute cat sitter what you expect from them.
 Do you like receiving daily photos and updates of Mr Whiskers?
 Does your kitty need ten minutes of playtime every day?
 Are there extra tasks around your home you’d like taken care of while you’re away?
 Make sure to be up front about what you expect from your cat sitter.

 - When do you want to meet in person and hand over keys and instructions?
 Exchange phone numbers and let them know the best way to contact you (call or text).

 - Emergency contacts.
 Make sure to provide your last-minute cat sitter with the number for your vet as well as any local numbers of friends or family who can help in case of an emergency.